PrefectHQ/prefect/docs/getting-started/quickstart.md

     repo_info.serve(name="my-first-deployment", cron="* * * * *")
 ```

 Once run, this will create a cron schedule for our deployment that instructs it to run every minute of every day.
+When you stop this script, Prefect will automatically pause your deployment's schedule for you.

 ![Deployment schedule](/img/ui/deployment-cron-schedule.png)